M I S S I O N + V I S I O N

 From left: member Vince Pierce, Music Studio Instructor Pavel Bez and member Ramon "Tito" Cruz

 OPEN DOORS members live at NYC Health + Hospitals / Coler.
-At the northern tip of Roosevelt Island, NYC Health + Hospitals / Coler houses 800 economically disadvantaged adults requiring long-term medical care.
-About 5% of this population are men in their 20s, 30s and 40s whose potentials were unaddressed by programming designed for a more traditional nursing-home population.
-Many of them had started selling drugs as kids, and wished to use their stories to help young people navigate a different path.
-In Winter 2015, with a seed grant from the Pollination Project, artist Jennilie Brewster started a writing workshop for this group.
+At the northern tip of Roosevelt Island, Coler houses 800 economically disadvantaged adults requiring long-term medical care.
+About 5% of this population are men in their 20s, 30s and 40s whose interests and potentials were unaddressed by programming designed for a more traditional nursing-home population.
+Many of these men had started selling drugs as kids, and wished to use their stories to help young people make positive choices.

-Since June 2016, OPEN DOORS members have published and performed their poetry and stories, worked toward high-school and college degrees, studied foreign languages, developed technology skills, exhibited their visual art, produced and edited videos, recorded original music, developed a podcast, taken on paid leadership roles and traveled to talk with young people about the causes and costs of gun violence.
+Since June 2016, OPEN DOORS members have published and performed their poetry, worked toward high-school and college degrees, studied foreign languages, developed technology skills, exhibited their visual art, produced and edited videos, recorded original music, developed a podcast, taken on paid leadership roles and traveled around the city to talk with scores of at-risk youth about the real costs and causes of gun violence.